 If it is necessary to submit to a European Union Member State (except Denmark) a document regarding a divorce registered in an Estonian local government of the county center or with the Tallinn Vital Statistics Office, a divorce certificate may be substituted with a certificate provided for in Article 39 of the Brussels II Regulation.
 The certificate is issued by the authority performing the divorce.

 The vital statistics authority must be notified of the country of destination of the certificate.
-The certificate is not issued electronically and a state fee does not apply.
+The certificate is issued only on paper.
+The state fee for issuing the certificate is 10 euros.
 The certificate is valid together with the Estonian language version of the original or duplicate divorce certificate.

 Similarly, Estonian authorities recognise standard divorce certificates issued by another European Union Member State in accordance with the Brussels II Regulation, provided that a divorce decision in the original language is submitted along with the certificate.